 Clinically relevant adverse reactions in less than 20% of patients who received REVUFORJ include:

-Cardiac disorders: Cardiac failure, pericardial effusion, ventricular tachycardia, cardiac arrest
+Cardiac disorders: Premature ventricular complex, cardiac failure, pericardial effusion, ventricular tachycardia, cardiac arrest

 Endocrine disorders: Hyperparathyroidism